Terrible Toxins to Avoid in Your Skincare

 And the Savor Beauty mission is to offer products that are: hand-made ethically in New York by women with 100% natural ingredients.*

-Where is it found: Cosmetic products that have water and oil to prevent microbial growth and extend shelf life
+Where is it found: Cosmetic products that have water to prevent microbial growth and extend shelf life

-Why we avoid it: Endocrine disruptors, possibly carcinogenic, found in blood, can cause skin irritations
+Why we avoid it: Possibly linked to endocrine disruptors, possibly carcinogenic, found in blood, can cause skin irritations

 Other names: Methyl/ethyl/butyl/isobutyl/propyl paraben.